 Reality check: High quality daycare means that your child is kept engaged in a variety of activities, toys, crafts, and friends.
-It is sometimes difficult for parents to replicate that as well at home by ourselves (especially the “having friends around” part!)
-When it comes to predicting behavioral problems we’re not totally there yet with the science, but it seems like happy, stimulated kids are low priority targets for the thought police!
+It is sometimes difficult for parents to replicate that very well at home, by ourselves (especially the “having friends around” part!)
+When it comes to predicting behavioral problems, we’re not totally there yet with the science...
+Though it seems like happy, stimulated kids are low priority targets for the thought police!

 Myth 3: Child care causes kids to lose attachment to their parents.